-- 7. Click Stop Drawing when finish drawing. - 8.
-Set the time threshold and detection sensitivity for unattended baggage detection.
+- 7. Click Stop Drawing when finish drawing. - Set the time threshold and detection sensitivity for unattended baggage detection.
 Threshold: Range [5-100s], the threshold for the time of the objects left over in the region.
-If you set the value as 10, alarm is triggered after the object is left and stay in the region for 10s.
+If you set the value as 10, alarm is triggered after the object is left and stay in the region for 10s. - 9.
+Drag the slider to set the sensitivity value.

 Sensitivity: Range [1-100].
-Sensitivity stands for the percentage of the body part of an acceptable target that enters the pre-defined region.
+It stands for the percentage of the body part of an acceptable target that goes across the pre-defined line.